--If Equipped Model 70M
+-If Equipped Model 70B, 70M, and 70X

-An HDMI Connection is provided in the cabinet behind the TV for connection of your choice of DVD player, home theater system, or satellite receiver.
+An HDMI Connection is provided in the cabinet near the TV for connection of your choice of DVD player, home theater system, or satellite receiver.

 The cable is connected to the lounge TV.